dap-biospec/G3F/Docs/G3F_Manual.md

 **Autocycle Hold:**

-This section allows the user to hold variables after a predetermined number of automatic cycles.
+For particularly complex fitting models, the global regression may not converge unless certain variables are alternately held and unheld during fitting.
+This also can prevent NAN and singular matrix errors.
+This section allows the user to alternate fitting of only individual subsets of variables (global, column, row etc) while all others are held.
+This feature is especially helpful if intial guesses are far from optimal.
+Generally, provided with a sufficient number of iterations, auto-cycling will converge to the same result with higher robustness at the expense of increased computational time.

 - cycles: Sets the number of automatic cycles to be performed using one of combinations detailed below.
 - Global – Row – Col: Alternate analysis of one group at a time between Global, Row local and Column local variables.